neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/1-properties/chapter.md

 Let's call the token 'Eon', give it the symbol 'EON' and make it have 8 decimals.
 We can represent this by adding a few properties to the smart contract:

-  1. Add a property called `name` - a `string` with the value `'Eon'`.
+  1. Add a property called `name`, a `string` with the value `'Eon'`.
-  2. Add a property called `symbol` - a `string` property with the value `'EON'`.
+  2. Add a property called `symbol`, a `string` property with the value `'EON'`.
-  3. Add a property called `decimals` - a `number` property with the value `8`.
+  3. Add a property called `decimals`, a `number` property with the value `8`.

 ## Test

 Now that we've added the properties, `Build` the contract and then `Run Tests`.
 Remember, if you ever get stuck feel free to take a look at the solution code by clicking `Show Solution` at the bottom of the page.

+Take a look at the updated `Token.test.ts` file to see the newly generated methods on the `token` variable - one for each of the properties that were added to the contract.
+Hover over the method calls and you'll notice that the properties have the same types as in the smart contract, except they're wrapped in a `Promise`.
+They are all wrapped in a `Promise` because they require an asynchronous action - we need to make a request to a node to determine the current value.
+As we continue through the chapters, be sure to hover over the various pieces of the test code to learn a bit about how the generated NEO•ONE client APIs are structured.

 ## Wrap Up

 In this chapter we learned how to declare constant properties in a NEO•ONE smart contract.
 When you're ready, click `Next` to learn about storage properties!

-Before you go, take a look at the updated `Token.test.ts` file to see the newly generated methods on the `token` variable - one for each of the properties that were added to the contract.
-Hover over the method calls and you'll notice that the properties have the same types as in the smart contract, except they're wrapped in a `Promise`.
-They are all wrapped in a `Promise` because they requires an asynchronous action - we need to make a request to a node to determine the current value.
-As we continue through the chapters, be sure to hover over the various pieces of the test code to learn a bit about how the generated NEO•ONE client APIs are structured.